 Typically, applications are due in mid-April.
 To apply:

 - Click on the DU Departmental Scholarship Application link.

 - Complete the universal application.

-For more information about this scholarship, contact the Office of Financial Aid:
+For more information about this scholarship, check the flyer and contact the Office of Financial Aid:

 University Hall, Room 255